aerodrome-finance/contracts/script/hardhat/README.md

 ## Deployment

-1. Deploy the VelodromeV2 contracts:
+1. Deploy the Protocol contracts:

-`npx hardhat run script/hardhat/DeployVelodromeV2.ts --network tenderly`
+`npx hardhat run script/hardhat/DeployCore.ts --network tenderly`

-The contracts that were deployed will be saved in `script/constants/output/VelodromeV2Output.json`.
+The contracts that were deployed will be saved in `script/constants/output/ProtocolOutput.json`.

-2. Deploy V2 pools and create gauges for them.
+2. Deploy pools and create gauges for them.

-`npx hardhat run script/hardhat/DeployGaugesAndPoolsV2.ts --network tenderly`
+`npx hardhat run script/hardhat/DeployGaugesAndPools.ts --network tenderly`

 3. Deploy Governors.
 You will need to set the governors manually in tenderly.